elsony/odo-devfile-registry/README.md

 # devfiles
-A repository of sample devfile for odo
+A repository of sample devfiles for odo